Dynamical systems with fast switching and slow diffusion: Hyperbolic equilibria and stable limit cycles: Introduction

 Let us explore, intuitively, what happens when $\eps$ and $\delta$ are very small.
 In this setting, $\alpha^\eps(t)$ converges very fast to its stationary distribution $(\nu_1,\dots,\nu_{m_0})$ while the diffusion is asymptotically small.
 As a result, on each finite time interval $[0,T]$ for $T>0$, a solution of equation \eqref{eq2.1} can be approximated by the solution $\bar X_x(t)$ to

 where $\bar f(x)=\sum_{i=1}^{m_0}f(x, i)\nu_i$.

 However, if in lieu of a finite time horizon, we look at the process on the infinite time horizon $[0,\infty)$, it is not clear that $\bar X_x(t)$ is a good approximation.
 Suppose that equation \eqref{eq2.2} has a stable limit cycle.
-A natural question is whether the invariant measures $(\mu^{\eps,\delta})$ of the processes \eqref{eq2.1} converge weakly as $\eps\downarrow 0$ and $\delta\downarrow 0$, to the measure concentrated on the limit cycle.
+A natural question is whether the invariant probability measures $(\mu^{\eps,\delta})$ of the processes \eqref{eq2.1} converge weakly as $\eps\to 0$ and $\delta\to 0$, to the measure concentrated on the limit cycle.
 This is the main problem that we address in the current paper.
 In order to do this, we substantially extend the results of \cite{CH} by considering the presence of both small diffusion and rapid switching.
 Because of the presence of both the switching and the diffusion we need to develop new mathematical techniques.
-In addition, even if there is no switching and we are in the SDE setting of \cite{CH}, our assumptions are weaker than those used in \cite{CH}. \begin{rmk} One might be interested in the following natural generalization of the setting presented above.
-The switching process $\alpha^\eps$ can be state dependent, that is
+In addition, even if there is no switching and we are in the SDE setting of \cite{CH}, our assumptions are weaker than those used in \cite{CH}.